Raistlfiren/garmin-csv-plan/README.md

 **You can remove the -m and -p flag by copying `.env` to `.env.local` AND updating the file with your username and password under
 `GARMIN_USERNAME` and `GARMIN_PASSWORD`.**

+`GARMIN_AUTHENTICATION_FILE_PATH` in the `.env.local` file can be used to change the default path for the `garmin_credentials.json`.
+By default it is routed to the default Symfony project directory.

 If you have pool workouts included in your plan, then you must specify the `--pool-size` option with the length of the pool.
 Ex.:
 25yds
 100m